runpod/docs/docs/serverless/endpoints/operations.md

 - **Set appropriate timeouts** in your client applications.
 - **Monitor endpoint health** regularly to detect issues early.
 - **Implement error handling** for all API calls.
 - **Use webhooks** for notification-based workflows instead of polling.
+See [Send requests](/serverless/endpoints/send-requests#webhook-notifications) for implementation details.
 - **Cancel unneeded jobs** to free up resources and reduce costs.

 ## Troubleshooting